 Degree-seeking students enrolled in the Master of Education program are eligible to receive tuition assistance of \$200 for each three-credit course.
 Students must be under contract in a North Carolina public or private school at the K-12 level.
 The student must have the principal of the school verify employment each contract term.
-To apply, complete the form found on meredith.edu/financial-assistance and click on Forms and Applications.
+To apply, complete the form found on the Forms section of the Financial Assistance Office website.
 Return the form to the Financial Assistance Office.